 .

-Actively Managed Large-Blend Mutual Funds vs. the S&P 500
+Actively Managed Large-Cap Mixed-Asset Mutual Funds vs. the S&P 500

-«While it is industry convention to blame these outcomes on higher fees, our research suggests that fees are only a secondary contributor.
-Diluting the sole source of stock-selection alpha to a minority component of a portfolio has far greater structural impact than higher fees.»
+«Whilst it is standard practice in the industry to attribute these outcomes to higher fees, our research suggests that fees are only a secondary factor.
+Diluting the sole source of stock-selection alpha to a minority component of a portfolio has a far greater structural impact than higher fees.»

 .